Dr Martin Phillips

 - Studies of the class composition of rural communities in Berkshire, Cotswolds, Gower, Leicestershire and Warwickshire

-- A study of 'Gentrifying rural natures' funded as part of the UK Research Council's Rural Economy and Land-Use Programme
+- Studies of 'Gentrifying rural natures' and 'Adaptations to Rural Communities through Living with Climate Change' funded as part of the UK Research Council's Rural Economy and Land-Use Programme

 - An AHRC funded study of cultural representations of rurality in television drama programmes

-I have also been involved in a series of studies of the social inclusion and museums visits (in collaboration with the University of Leicester's Research Centre for Museum and Galleries)
+I have also been involved in a series of studies of the social inclusion and museums visits (in collaboration with the University of Leicester's Research Centre for Museum and Galleries and a ESRC CASE studentship and business seminar) and a Darwin Initiative funded project on 'Community based biodiversity conservation films in Kenya & Tanzania'.

 I am currently undertaking research on the following projects: